Dzekanaa/PlasticSurgery-Website/wp-content/plugins/metform/readme.txt

 === Metform Elementor Contact Form Builder===
 Contributors: xpeedstudio, ataurr, emranio
-Tags: Form builder, contact form, Elementor contact form, contact form builder, Elementor forms builder, drag and drop builder
+Tags: Form builder, contact form, Elementor contact form, contact form builder, Elementor forms builder, booking form builder, registration form builder, feedback form builder, drag and drop builder
 Requires at least: 4.8
 Tested up to: 6.3
-Stable tag: 3.6.0
+Stable tag: 3.7.0
 Requires PHP: 7.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Metform, the contact form is an addon for Elementor forms builder, build any kind of fast and secure contact form or calculation form, feedback form, volunteer application, booking form, event form, loan application, restaurant reservation, admission form, newsletter signup, data erasure request, product order form, WooCoomerce checkout, subscribe form, patient form, suggestion form, etc. with Elementor.
-It can manage multiple contact forms, and you can customize the forms with an Elementor builder.
+Metform is the ultimate Elementor forms builder.
+With this quick contact form builder, you can build any kind of fast and secure contact form.
+It is a drag and drop builder that also functions great as a booking form builder, registration form builder, calculation form builder, feedback form builder, etc. Moreover, you can customize all your forms with the Elementor builder based on your preferences.

 == Description ==

-MetForm, the drag-and-drop WordPress contact form builder is an addon for Elementor, build any fast and secure contact form on the fly with its drag-and-drop flexibility.
-It can manage multiple contact forms, and you can customize the multi step form with an Elementor builder.
+MetForm, the drag-and-drop WordPress contact form builder is an addon for [Elementor](https://elementor.com/), that builds any fast and secure contact form on the fly with its drag-and-drop flexibility.
+It can manage multiple contact forms, and you can customize the multi-step form with an Elementor builder.

-MetForm is not only a secure contact form plugin, but also it is also a complete drag & drop form builder for Elementor.
-You can build any fancy contact form in Just minutes with this real-time form builder.
+MetForm is not only a secure contact form plugin, but it is also a complete drag & drop form builder for Elementor.
+You can build any fancy contact form in just minutes with this real-time form builder.
 You don’t even have to be, a programmer or developer.
 Because it is a perfect drag-and-drop WordPress contact form builder for WordPress beginners.
-Add as many fields as you want to make any multi step form and after that, rearrange them according to your needs.
+Add as many fields as you want to make any multi-step form and after that, rearrange them according to your needs.

 Apart from that, you can manually create survey forms and post-survey forms on your site with a simple drag and drop option.
 You don’t require any survey widget to build these eCommerce smart survey forms with this Elementor contact form builder.
 As a result, you can collect customers’ survey feedback to get an idea about your buyers.
 This free online survey software allows you to embed survey forms anywhere on your site and gather survey feedback.
-It means you can sell with survey by acquiring knowledge about your buyers.
+It means you can sell with a survey by acquiring knowledge about your buyers.
 Moreover, you can discover and work for new business opportunities by using this customer survey feedback.
 Also, it will save the progress of the form if the internet somehow gets disconnected.
-Again, your forms will be saved on google Sheets from where you can save them to google drive.
+Again, your forms will be saved on Google Sheets from where you can save them to Google Drive.

 Again, you can customize survey forms as you like by adding custom survey fields and designs to your survey forms.
 Therefore, you can beautify survey forms that will be more appealing to your customers and encourage your customers to fill up the survey form.
 This customization option is also 100% user-friendly for WordPress beginners.
+Besides, Metform reinforces Elementor and assists you in making volunteer applications, event forms, loan applications, restaurant reservations, admission forms, newsletter signups, data erasure requests, product order forms, WooCoomerce checkout, subscribe forms, patient forms, suggestion forms, and so many.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8R4-Q14cu-w" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>